High Speed Finishing

 However, the size of the system presented some issues with handling small parts with intrinsic high value.
 This was most manifest with unloading the tubs after tumbling is complete.
 We made contact with the technical team at Mass Finishing to solve this issue.
 They suggested an elegant solution to our problem.

-A sealed insert canister was their solution. that could be inserted into each tub.
+A sealed insert canister was their solution.
+The frame around the canister could be securely inserted into each tub.
 The parts, media and solution would be loaded into the canister.
 A pair of “o” rings seal the plug in place.
 The pictures below show these attributes in detail.

 Maintaining control of the parts is easy with this design.
 Opening the canister and removing plug makes for easy emptying into rinse basket.